 LearnHigher - resources for students: resources on academic writing, critical thinking, group work, note making, referencing and much more.

 Monash writing lab: online tutorials for improving skills in different writing genres such as essays and literature reviews, as well as in specific discipline areas.

 University of Sydney WRISE: writing reports in Science and Engineering.

 RMIT Learning Lab: resources for general academic study, writing and maths skills through interactive tutorials and printable handouts.

 University of Adelaide English for Uni: grammar help from intermediate levels upwards.

 Nursing Writing Online: online learning environment to help nursing students enhance their language and learning skills in writing academic discourse.

 If you have any other questions, email email@example.com or phone +61 3 9919 4744.

-The Department of Academic Support & Development are located on Level 3, Building M, Footscray Park campus.
+The Department of Academic Support & Development is located on Level 3, Building M, Footscray Park campus.